Milldrew/coc-node-neovim/readme.txt

 2. Build a neovim extension with node.js.
 3. Maintain the coc-angular source code.
 4. Build a scalable neovim extension with node.js.
+5. Share any useful information with the community.